triangledirt/books/RAPE!.md

 So I's narrowed my search.
 I typed "100% real panty girls teens cumming in they britches," thinking that even though britches was an archaic word the internet would know what I mean.
 This time I got some fine-ass pictures of bitches creamin' they panties, some real 100% bitches including this one bitch who had pink panties and was sittin' in a feather bed playin' with that bitch's own pussy with feathers and a clear dildo bigger than any dick I had ever seen.
 It made me mad to think of this bitch getting off on that clear dildo, when really it should have been my cock she was getting off with.
 She almost got me off but then I started thinkin' about how that bitch was probably a real-life lesbian and me's started getting angry about that bitch bein' a lesbian and me started to punch me computer screen and Seymour be gettin' hyped up so me figured me should tone it down a bit.

 Another of the real panty girls I found was this ballet dancer, be wearin' a leotard with white things sticking out of her pussy area in case that bitch's pussy be splashin' out when that bitch get excited.
-The camera was all up in her pussy area and I was thinkin' how that bitch had been a bad, bad bitch---be disobeyin' her dance instructor and shit, be breakin' all the rules---and that bitch's pussy need punishing, and me's the one they sent to do it.
+The camera was all up in her pussy area and I was thinkin' how that bitch had been a bad, bad bitch—be disobeyin' her dance instructor and shit, be breakin' all the rules—and that bitch's pussy need punishing, and me's the one they sent to do it.
 'Cause sometimes when a ballet-dancin' bitch get out of line they like to send in a 100% American gangsta, to quiet that bitch down.
 She needs her pussy punished, and I is the pussy punisher.
 I start imaginin' her teachin' ballet steps to me while I fucks her bad, bad, pussy and then I starts wonderin' if I is gay 'cause I's imaginin' her teachin' me ballet steps.
 Surely no 100% straight dude would imagine a ballet bitch teachin' him dance steps!
 I's must be a certain percentage gay!
 Do you think stinky faggot knows?!

 I search for "100% straight girls with tight pussies no gay stuff" and feel a sigh of relief.
-This search don't be havin' no gay stuff in it---me specified 100% straight!
+This search don't be havin' no gay stuff in it—me specified 100% straight!
 Me specified no gay stuff.
 Surely me fantasies this time around won't be includin' no gay-ass fantasies about ballet dancers teaching me to dance!
 But I don't get anything good with this search so I have to go again.

 "super-tight bitches be havin' pliers in they pussy" gives me nothing. "gator-grip twat" gives me nothing.

 I decide to go back to my previous tack. "bitches who be damaged in they mind and will let you cum in they face" gives me some more sad-looking bitches including one about five years old sittin' in her parents' kitchen lookin' like she just got beat with a chain.
 Welts and shit on her arms.
 Bruised face.
-She has all she clothes on, but you can imagine what she grows up like---become one of these college bitches don't care what the fuck you do to 'em, long as it's violent. "bitches who like violence" gives me some bitches who like to inflict violence, and they is not the kind of bitches I is lookin' for.
+She has all she clothes on, but you can imagine what she grows up like—become one of these college bitches don't care what the fuck you do to 'em, long as it's violent. "bitches who like violence" gives me some bitches who like to inflict violence, and they is not the kind of bitches I is lookin' for.

 I try just "sad-looking bitches" and get a jackpot.
 I get some dogs, some pictures of pigs.
 But I also gets middle-aged bitches who is just sad, and I almost jerk off over some bitch looks like Hillary Clinton.
 Then they is some pathetic bitches, in they twenties, who looks depressed.
 They looks like they need medication.
 One of these bitches has brown hair and looks like this actress who was famous when I was a kid.
 I can't help it but this thought of me suckling at her titties flashes into my head.
 Like she was old enough to be my mom and shit.
 I can't help it if sick shit comes into my head.
 That's just the way I'm built.